Exclusive: Chip wars - China closing in on second $19 billion semiconductor fund: sources

 The United States Trade Representative referenced China’s semiconductor roadmap, which includes national funding, in a report that authorized U.S. President Donald Trump to levy up to $100 billion in tariffs against China.

-The Big Fund has previously invested in some 50 companies in the chip industry, including Hong Kong-listed Semiconductor Manufacturing International Corp and Yangtze Memory Technologies, a 3D NAND flash chip maker.
+The Big Fund has previously invested in some 50 companies in the chip industry, including Hong Kong-listed Semiconductor Manufacturing International Corp (0981.HK) and Yangtze Memory Technologies, a 3D NAND flash chip maker.

 ($1 = 6.3232 Chinese yuan renminbi)